Dsolnik/sle-mentoring/CompTIA_Networking.md

 Each IP packet is handed to the NIC, which then encloses the IP packet in a regular frame, creating a _packet within a frame_.

+## The TCP/IP model
+this model consists of four layers:

+1. Application
+2. Transport
+3. Internet: IP addressing occurs here, IP packets are created here, and routers are found here along with the magic used to get IP packets to the next router
+4. Link/Network Interface: here resides the cabling, hubs, physical addresses and NICs

+### The Link Layer
+The TCP/IP model lumps together the OSI model's layers 1 & 2 into a single layer called the _Link Layer/Network Interface_. __Think about the TCP/IP model in packets and frames.__ Any part of the network that deals with complete frames is in the Link layer.
+The moment the frame information is stripped away from an IP packet, we move out of the link layer and into the Internet layer.

+### The Internet Layer
+Aka the "IP packet" layer.
+Any device or protocol that deals with pure IP packets - getting an IP packet to its destination - sits in this layer.
+The Internet layer doesn't care about the type of data an IP packet carries, nor does it care if the data gets there in good order or not.

+### Transport Layer
+This layer combines features of the OSI Transport & Session layers with a dash of Application layer.

+#### Connection-Oriented vs. Connectionless Communication
+Everything we do on the internet is split up into Connection-Oriented or Connectionless.
+The connection-oriented protocol is Transmission Control Protocol (TCP), and the connectionless protocol is _User Datagram Protocol (UDP)_

+* TCP example: Post Office Protocol (POP), is used for sending e-mail messages, requires that the client and server verify they have a good connection before a message is sent -- you don't want your e-mail message to be a corrupt mess when it arrives
+* UDP example: in Voice over IP (VoIP), the call is made without verifying first whether another device is there -- hence, why you can call someone even if they are offline

+#### Segments within Packets
+If we strip the IP address from an IP packet, what's left is a chunk of data in another container called the _TCP segment_.

+* __TCP Segment__: has fields such as checksum, flags, acknowledgement etc. to ensure that the data gets to its destination in good order.

+__In TCP...__ Data comes from the application layer, then the transport layer breaks that data into chunks, adding port numbers and sequence numbers, creating the TCP segment.
+The transport layer then hands the TCP segment to the Internet layer, which in turn, creates the IP packet.
+__In UDP...__ UDP does the same as TCP, except since it doesn't care if the receiving computer gets its data, a UDP datagram lacks most of the extra fields found in TCP segments.

+### The Application Layer
+The TCP/IP _Application Layer_ combines features of the top 3 layesr of the OSI model.
+Every app must know how to initiate, control, and disconnect from a remote system.

+From the TCP/IP's unique port numbering system, each app has a unique number from 1-65535.
+A well known port is the HTTP, the one that makes web pages work, uses port 80.

 ## EXAM TIPS
 * MAC Addresses are also known as _physical Addresses_
+* Remember at what layer each encapsulation happens TCP/IP Model Layer | Data Structure
+Link | Frame
+Internet | IP packet
+Transport | TCP segment/UDP datagram
+Application | The data, or payload, starts and ends here